-China says will ‘crush’ Taiwan independence efforts before vote
+China says will ‘crush’ Taiwan independence efforts as vote looms

 Polls open at 8am local time (00:00 GMT) and close at 4pm (08:00 GMT), with ballot counting by hand starting almost at once.

-The result should be clear by late evening Saturday when the losers concede and the winner gives a victory speech.
+The result should be clear by late on Saturday when the losers concede and the winner gives a victory speech.